ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Data Sets

 The final fine alignment is performed simultaneously optimising a) the alignment between all individual visit catalogs, and b) Gaia DR2 stars with proper motions projected to each visit observation epoch.
 This ensures robust internal alignment of the HST images for matched-aperture photometry and the final absolute astrometric precision is generally $<100$ mas.

 A pedestal sky background of each exposure is estimated in the \texttt{AstroDrizzle} preparation of each visit association.
 A smooth background is subtracted from each visit mosaic to remove gradients that can then appear as sharp discontinuities in the final combined filter mosaics.
-This background is estimated with the \textsc{sep} \citep{sep}, a pythonic implementation of \textsc{SourceExtractor} \citep{sextractor} with \texttt{BACK\_FILTERSIZE = 3} and \texttt{BACK\_SIZE} = 32 arcsec.
+This background is estimated with the \textsc{sep} \citep{sep}, a \textsc{Python} implementation of \textsc{SourceExtractor} \citep{sextractor} with \texttt{BACK\_FILTERSIZE = 3} and \texttt{BACK\_SIZE} = 32 arcsec.
 While the background estimation includes a mask for detected sources, it can include extended structure for very large, bright galaxies and inter-cluster light (ICL) in the ALCS cluster fields.

 Final rectified mosaics combining all exposures in each available filter are created with \texttt{AstroDrizzle}.
 All WFC3/IR mosaics are created with 0\farcs1 pixels, while the ACS and UVIS optical/UV images are drizzled with 0\farcs05 pixels on a grid that subsamples the IR mosaic $2\times2$.
-Both optical and IR mosaics are drizzled with \texttt{pixfrac = 0.33}.
+Both optical/UV and IR mosaics are drizzled with \texttt{pixfrac = 0.33}.
 The \texttt{sci} (science) and \texttt{wht} (inverse variance weights) mosaics are provided for each filter.

 While this approach might not necessarily result in the best reconstruction of the undersampled \textit{HST} PSFs, but the larger pixels ensure more uniform weights across the diversity of dither coverage across the survey fields (e.g., hundreds of exposures for the Frontier Fields but as few as 2–4 exposures for some pre-RELICS filters).
-The larger pixels and small \texttt{pixfrac} result in lower correlated noise between adjacent pixels, and therefore the inverse variance maps are more reliable estimate of the pixel variances for, e.g., aperture photometry.
+The larger pixels and small \texttt{pixfrac} result in lower correlated noise between adjacent pixels, and therefore the inverse variance maps are a more reliable estimate of the pixel variances for, e.g., aperture photometry.

 The units of the filter mosaics are in electrons/s, with the photometric calibration to cgs units provided in the \texttt{PHOTFLAM} ($f_{\lambda}$) and \texttt{PHOTFNU} ($f_{\nu}$) header keywords of each mosaic.
 We additionally provide PSF models for each IR filter using the effective PSF models described in \citet{anderson_king00}.
+The sources of all \textit{HST} data used for this work are listed in \autoref{sec:appendix_0}.